FEMA Issued FIRM Map

 • Comments address a perceived map error such as an incorrect street name, city limit boundary, etc. A detailed description of the issue should be submitted.
 Supporting documentation may not be required.

-Following the resolution of the appeals and comments, FEMA will notify communities of the effective dates of the final maps.
+Following the resolution of the appeals and comments, FEMA will notify communities of the final maps and effective dates.

 Meetings and Outreach